RezaShahrestani/programme/contributing/proposals/react-restructure.md

 Overall, I think we can accept this proposal with some noted (also added to the document).

 Agreed on:

 - Restucture itself: separate React and Next
 - Fallback to Vite in React module -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087473349)
 - We DO NOT introduce any state libraries -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087502733)
 - We DO NOT introduce reducers -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2109923071) [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087489631)
 - We DO NOT introduce UI Libraries, only mention that they're exist, so they can research is they want to -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2109923071)

 Todo:

 - Research and add more preparation materials -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087472475)
 - Integrate MealSharing better with new structure: do it in React module, check that steps are coverting the lesson plan -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087483027)
 - IF we introduce refs, we need to add good examples when they might be non-avoidable (fx timers) -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087521327)
 - Add introction for any 1-click-deploy, fx Vercel -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087491241)
 - Figure out an example with good example of server rendering -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087497199)

 Up to a discussion:

 - Which router to take with Vite?
 How we approach Routing now? -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2109832621)
 - Should we cover render props? -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2109934479)
 - Should we introduce refs? -- [Discussion](https://github.com/HackYourFuture-CPH/programme/pull/65/files#r2087521327)
+- If we remove most of the content in week 4, we probably can move there everything we found as "not exactly fit with goal" for other weeks.
+Or use session for questions.